-In advance of the game Leeds' social media bods couldn’t help but notice that their opposition’s team sheet made interesting, er…reading.
+Leeds played Reading back in March and, ahead of the game, Leeds' social media bods couldn’t help but notice that their opposition’s team sheet made interesting, er…reading.

-They had included “Reading fans” on their team-sheet - but only on the subs bench, which seems inclusive and yet a bit of a snub, no?
+They had included “Reading fans” on their team-sheet - but only on the subs bench, which seems at once inclusive and also a bit of a snub to the people who pay to watch, no?

 Either way, Reading pointed to potential foul-play.
 In case you haven’t been keeping up with missives, Leeds United were fined £200,000 by the EFL in February over what’s become known as ‘Spygate’ – when a member of Leeds’ staff was discovered surreptitiously watching Derby County train, ahead of an upcoming fixture.
-It then emerged it wasn't the only time they had done it.
+It then emerged that this wasn't the only time they had done this.
 They had in fact spied on every team they'd played this season.

 Leeds were left on hold after a deal for Swansea City’s Daniel James fell through in the January transfer window.
-Their response, after facing them for the first time since that business?
-Well, see above.
+This is how they responded when they faced them for the first following all that business.

 Ex Stoke City boss Gary Rowett

-Gary recently suggested Leeds could fall short in their pursuit of promotion this year.
-Leeds were not slow in reminding him about the last time he wrote them off – before the first game of the season when Gary was still manager of Stoke and the two teams were due to play each other.
+When Gary Rowett suggested Leeds could fall short in their pursuit of promotion back in February, Leeds were not slow in reminding him about the last time he wrote them off – before the first game of the season when Gary was still manager of Stoke and the two teams were due to play each other.
 That result?
 A 3-1 victory for Leeds, something that would have come as quite a shock given the Potters were the pre-season favourites.

 Bristol City boss Lee Johnson